Fresh Graduate Jobs in Singapore: How to Write Your Resume & Other Tips

 To narrow down your search, use the job portal’s filter to select “entry level” or an experience level of “0 to 2 years” This way, you instantly get rid of irrelevant job listings for more experienced hires.
 If the jobs database does not have these filters, try typing “junior executive”, “entry-level”, “junior” or “fresh grad” into the search field instead.

-Don’t be intimidated if you find a job you really like, but it requires a minimum of 1 or 2 years experience.
+Don’t be intimidated if you find a job you really like, but it states that it requires a minimum of 1 or 2 years experience.
 HR people often overstate their requirements, so if you feel you have 80% of the skills listed, go ahead and apply.

 2. Apply directly on company websites